Planning Tool · Not a Proposal

 What this typically covers

-• Building a Claude skill or automated workflow for a specific team or process
+• Building a custom GPT, Claude skill, or automated workflow for a specific team or process

 • Running targeted training sessions as new departments come on board